jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter2.md

 #### v.20
 >But how is it to your credit if you receive a beating for doing wrong and endure it?
 But if you suffer for doing good and you endure it, this is commendable before God.

+#### v.22
+>"He committed no sin, and no deceit was found in his mouth."

+Peter has deliberately placed this hymn in the middle of this section, so that it has a central place: Jesus is our example, not just in the way he suffered, but in his obedient submission to the powers of this world.
+#stephenmotyer

 #### v.23
 >When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.